andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 "I don't really care, either works."

-Alexandra vexedly stares at me with a look of someone who's been called "Alex", "Allie", "Alexandria", and any number of creative or otherwise head-scratching names that suggests *no seriously, what do you like to be called?*
+Alexandra stares at me with a look of someone who's been called "Alex", "Allie", "Alexandria", and any number of creative or otherwise head-scratching names that suggests *no seriously, what do you like to be called?*